splintercommunity/grid-docs/docs/0.2/grid_location_smart_contract_specification.md

 [Sawtooth Sabre](https://github.com/hyperledger/sawtooth-sabre/)
 smart contract engine.

-Grid Location is designed to supply Hyperledger Grid with a generic and extendable framework for storing and managing location entities.
+Grid Location is designed to supply Grid with a generic and extendable framework for storing and managing location entities.
 Grid Location offers explicit support for locations defined using the [GS1 data standard](https://www.gs1.org/), but is also designed to be